In honor of Disability History Month, join Shoreline Schools in recognizing and celebrating the contributions and history of people with disabilities!

 The Washington State Legislature established the observance as a civic holiday in 2008 to promote the appreciation and inclusion of people with disabilities.

-To help commemorate Disability History Month and the vast contributions people with disabilities have made to our schools and communities, The Office of the Education Ombuds and Rooted in Rights recently created a video series featuring five students across the state.
+To help commemorate Disability History Month and the vast contributions people with disabilities have made to our schools and communities, The Office of the Education Ombuds created a video series last year featuring five students across the state.
 One of those featured is 2019 Shorewood High School graduate Kenassa Sarka.
-You can watch his video below.
+You can watch his video and story below.